primum nil nocere | above all, do no harm

 approved (noun): an official designation in the USA and other countries meaning that a vaccine has been determined to provide benefits outweighing its known and potential risks and can be marketed for the public.
 See emergency use authorization - Newspapers often say that a vaccine has been approved when they really mean it has only received emergency use authorization.

-breakthrough case (noun): when a fully vaccinated person later gets the disease they were vaccinated for. - In extreme breakthrough cases patients may be hospitalized.
+breakthrough case (noun): a bizarre situation where a fully-vaccinated person gets the disease they were vaccinated for and should normally be immune to. - In extreme breakthrough cases patients can be hospitalized or die.

 clinical trials (noun): a kind of research that studies new drugs (including vaccines) and their safety and efficacy, first in animals and later in people.
 Typically there are four phases of clinical trials, each phase studying a larger group than the preceding phase.
 Official approval for production and marketing is usually granted at the end of Phase 3 - Historically, vaccine development and clinical trials can take 10-15 years.